JoshuaGrams/tiny-qbn/doc/progress.md

 story progress.
 You generally use integer values, so you have step 1, 2, 3 and so on.
 Maybe step 1 is choosing your party members, step 2 is planning and preparing, and on step 3 you enter the dungeon.

-It's nice and modular and it's easy to add new storylets to each phase whenever you want.
+It's easy to add new storylets to each phase whenever you want.
 And it's simple to set up: initialize the variable to one (or zero, if you prefer that), and add one to it every time you want to advance.
 Then your storylets can require a particular value.

-But you have to manually keep track of what the numbers mean.
+**But** you have to manually keep track of what the numbers mean.
 And if you want to add or remove a step, you have to re-number all the storylets which come after.

 So I built a helper macro that tracks progress as a sequence of named states.
 In your StoryInit passage, do: